The trick is to take a little extra care. RA can slow you down. These simple tips can help you get in the mood and make your sex life more fun.

 Plan it.
 Great sex just happens, right?
 "That's not true at all," says Victoria Ruffing, RN, program manager at the Johns Hopkins Arthritis Center in Baltimore.

 There's nothing unsexy about planning.
 When you set a time for sex, you have more control and are more likely to enjoy it.
 Once it's on the calendar, so to speak, looking forward to it can build up your desire -- something that may have been flagging lately.

 "Don't think of it as planned sex," Ruffing says.
 "Think of it as a date night."

 Rest beforehand.
-A nap might not seem sexy, but it can help lessen fatigue, and that can make sex better.
-Ruffing suggests making a nap part of your pre-sex ritual.
-Once you link it with sex, taking a nap can actually help get you in the mood.
+A nap might not seem sexy, but it can help you feel less tired, and that can make sex better.
+Ruffing suggests you make a nap part of your pre-sex ritual.
+Once you link it with fun in the bedroom, taking a short snooze can help get you in the mood.